pickr02/cumbria-moths/core/docs/docs-additional-pages.md

 </p>
 ```
 ## Markdown pages
 Markdown pages are the simplest way to provide additional pages for an atlas website, especially where there are minimal special layout requirements.
+Note that all this documentation is provided in Markdown format - so you can see that it is easy to produce well organised and laid-out pages using pure Markdown.

 The example below will create a couple of paragraphs of text preceded by an image: